Michael shuts nearly 40 percent of U.S. Gulf of Mexico oil output

-Michael intensified to a Category 4 storm and is expected to hit the Florida Panhandle later Wednesday with maximum sustained winds of 145 miles (233 kilometers) per hour.
+Michael is a Category 4 storm expected to hit the Florida Panhandle later Wednesday with maximum sustained winds of 145 miles (233 kilometers) per hour.

-Oil producers - including Anadarko Petroleum Corp (APC.N), BHP Billiton (BLT.L), BP (BP.L) and Chevron Corp (CVX.N) - since Monday evacuated personnel from 75 platforms as the storm made its way through the central Gulf.
+Oil producers - including Anadarko Petroleum Corp, BHP Billiton, BP and Chevron Corp - have since Monday evacuated personnel from 75 platforms as the storm made its way through the central Gulf.

-The country’s largest privately owned crude terminal, the Louisiana Offshore Oil Port LLC, halted operations at its marine terminal.
+The country’s largest privately owned crude terminal, the Louisiana Offshore Oil Port LLC, said on Tuesday it had halted operations at its marine terminal.
 The facility is the only port in the United States capable of fully loading and unloading a tanker with a capacity of 2 million barrels of oil.

 Companies turned off daily production of about 670,800 barrels of oil and 726 million cubic feet of gas by midday on Tuesday, according to the federal offshore regulator, the Bureau of Safety and Environmental Enforcement (BSEE).